Copper Card: Rates

 The Copper Card and the Valley Metro mobile app support fare capping, branded as Smart Fare.
 Fare capping credits each single ride fare towards the cost of a daily, weekly, and monthly pass.
 Daily, weekly, and monthly passes are no longer sold up front, and are activated by fare capping once they are earned.

 The Copper Card is accepted on Valley Metro bus services, including local, RAPID, and express services.
-It is also accepted on Valley Metro Rail and on the Streetcar.
+It is also accepted on the Valley Metro Rail & Streetcar system.
 The Copper Card is not yet accepted on paratransit services or rural route 685 to Ajo though plans are in place to integrate these services into the fare system in the future.

 It is planned to allow the Copper Card and associated Valley Metro app account to be able to be used on Microtransit services and/or ride share services in the future.

 It is planned that the Phoenix BRT will use the Copper Card and Valley Metro App when it opens in 2030.